joonanlab/joonanlab.github.io/team/yujinkim.md

 photo: yujinkim.jpg
 ---

-  Yujin is interested in how nervous system develops at a celluar level.
-During the training in the lab, she will be mainly working on a single cell RNA-sequencing dataset from neurodevelopment and animal model of autism spectrum disorder.
-Her research focuses on the cellular landscape in neurodevelopment and a cell type associated with neurodevelopmental disorder.
+  Yujin is interested in how genetic architecture in complex genomic disorders such as autism spectrum disorder is constructed.
+She is mainly working on whole-genome sequencing dataset from Korean autism spectrum disorder cohort.
+Her research focuses on estimating the functional impact of noncoding variants and prioritizing causal variants.

 ### Education & Training